 Light sensitivity and photophobia, in particular, are symptoms that are not generally linked to cluster headache, although both clinical research and patient experience would dictate that it is far more common than we may realize.
 Here is an online anecdote from one cluster patient:

 "I've been [chronic cluster headache patient] for a little over a year now and pretty recently I've noticed that whenever I go outside and enter the sunlight, within minutes I start to feel a headache coming on.
 I've figured out that its that apparently I'm like ultra sensitive to light.
 By the way it isn't limited to the sun sometimes [I'll] be on my computer or my iPhone and even the brightness from those will cause headaches."

-Some have even used the term “cluster migraine” to account for the migrainous features of cluster patients, although that is not a recognized diagnosis.
+Some have even used the term “cluster migraine” to account for the migraine-like symptoms of cluster patients, although that is not a recognized diagnosis.
 Still, there is growing consideration to revise the International Classification of Headache Disorders guidelines for cluster headache to better reflect recent analysis.
 In this post, we break down everything we know about the role that light can play in the experiences of cluster headache.